Full-time Faculty

 PhD, Wheaton College

-Dr. Michelle Knight is Assistant Professor of Old Testament and Semitic Languages at TEDS.
 In 2018, Dr. Knight completed her dissertation on the narrative function of the Song of Deborah and Barak in the book of Judges, before joining the faculty later that year.
 While working toward her PhD, she taught Hebrew language and Old Testament courses as a Guest Professor at Wheaton College and an Adjunct Professor at TEDS.
-Michelle is an active member of the Evangelical Theological Society, the Institute for Biblical Research, and the Society of Biblical Literature.
-Her current research interests include theocracy, Old Testament Theology, the book of Judges, and poetry in biblical narrative.
+She is an active member of the Institute for Biblical Research, the Society of Biblical Literature, and the Evangelical Theological Society, where she serves as the Program Unit Chair for the Old Testament Theology section.
+She is currently writing a textbook on the historical books (Baker), a commentary on Joshua (Cascade) and a commentary on Judges (Baker).
+Her research interests include narrative criticism, theology of the Old Testament, the early historical books, and poetry in biblical narrative.
 Dr. Knight and her husband, Kenyon, have a son, Oliver.
-In her spare time, she enjoys singing at her church, reading with her son, and seeing movies.
+In her spare time, she enjoys serving as a deacon in her church, reading with her son, and seeing movies.

 Mimi L. Larson, 2021